 Please Scroll down for Featured Resources and Transcript!

 Make sure to take Susan’s free Emotional Agility quiz here!
 Over 120,000 people have taken this free, five-minute assessment.
 The answers are analyzed and respondents receive a ten-page personalized report that describes their various Emotional Agility strengths and development areas.

 THANKS, SUSAN DAVID!

-If you enjoyed this session with Susan David, let him know by clicking on the link below and sending him a quick shout out at Twitter:
+If you enjoyed this session with Susan David, let her know by clicking on the link below and sending her a quick shout out at Twitter: